 It’s easy to do, too.
 Just put the whole stencil in place, then use an X-ACTO knife to peel away the parts you want to etch.

 PSST: Want some stencils?
 We have a limited number of the WHITE (not blue) Butterbeer stencils available for sale.
 You’ll find them listed in our Etsy store.
 To inquire about larger quantities or for more info, email us at firstname.lastname@example.org

 We really like the look of the design with the clear letters and the area around them etched.

 For those of you who might like the idea of a Butterbeer mug but don’t want to mess around with stencils and etching, we have an alternative for you.
-We’re put our Butterbeer design on mugs (and shirts and more) at CafePress and Zazzle, where you can purchase your own and save the crafting for another day.
+We’re put our Butterbeer design on mugs (and shirts and more) at Zazzle, where you can purchase your own and save the crafting for another day.

 Now that you’ve got the mugs, it’s time to move on to the best part… the recipe!

 The ingredients are simple.
 You will need the following to make two drinks:

 - 1/2 cup heavy whipping cream